isomerpages/moe-tampinesnorthpri/_about-us/School Operating Information/Other School Services and Vendors.md

 | Email Address | getintouch@shirleyuni.com |
 | Website (for online ordering) | www.shirleyuni.com |
 | Opening Hours | <u>For Purchase on school premises:</u><br>  Every Tuesday (During school term), 2.30-3.30pm |

+## **Big Heart Student Care Services**

+Parents who are interested in finding out more on the school’s internal student care services, Big Hearts Student Care.
+Please go to&nbsp;[https://bigheartstudentcare.com/](https://bigheartstudentcare.com/)&nbsp;to find out more.
+Do approach the General Office to get a hard copy of the registration form.
+Registration form should be submitted through the General Office.